 Following the rules...

-There are a number of issues involved in transporting cremated human remains.
-Getting from point A to point B may require a lot of decisions and will be best achieved by planning well in advance.
-A variety of documents (death certificate, certificate of cremation, various authorization forms, etc.) will be required, and you may need to involve a licensed funeral director in sending and/or receiving the cremated remains.
+There are a number of issues involved in transporting cremated human remains that require advance planning and informed decisions.
+You may need a variety of documents (death certificate, certificate of cremation, various authorization forms, etc.) and the assistance of a licensed funeral director to send and/or receive the cremated remains.

-The following is intended only as an overview of the process...a place to get you started...and not as a comprehensive documentation of all requirements.
+The following is intended only as an overview of the process and not as a comprehensive documentation of all requirements.

 Shipping by U.S. Postal Service...